Anooppv/workshops/README.md

 }
 ```

 4. Great, now we are all configured, and ready to start interacting with data from our Azure Mobile Service.
 Right-click the `Todo` project and select Add->New File.
 Select the `General` category from the left-hand side, followed by `Empty Class`.
 Name your empty class "MobileService".
 This will be the place where all of our Mobile Services logic resides.
 To be able to access all the APIs available with Mobile Services, add the following using statement to the top of the file `using Microsoft.WindowsAzure.MobileServices;`.
-Because we want our class to be statically available, make the class static by adding the word `static` immediately after the word `public` in both the class signature.
 5. Great!
 Everything in a mobile service revolves around a class called `MobileServiceClient`.
 This class handles all the complicated networking and behind-the-scenes logic for communicating with our backend, and gives us a nice, easy-to-use API.
 Let's initialize our `MobileServiceClient`.
-To do so, let's create a private field called "MobileService", and initialize it in our constructor.
-Remember that URL and application key from earlier?
+To do so, let's create a private field called "client" Remember that URL and application key from earlier?
 Well now is the time we are going to use them!
 To tell the `MobileServiceClient` class what Mobile Service to connect and authenticate with, let's pass in both the URL and the application key into the constructor of `MobileServiceClient`.
 It should look something like this:
 ```
 using System;
 using Microsoft.WindowsAzure.MobileServices;

 namespace Todo
 {
-	public static class MobileService
+	public class MobileService
 	{
-		static MobileServiceClient client;

-		public MobileService ()
-		{
-			client = new MobileServiceClient ("MOBILE_SERVICE_URL", "APPLICATION_KEY");
+		static MobileServiceClient client = new MobileServiceClient ("MOBILE_SERVICE_URL", "APPLICATION_KEY");
-		}
 	}
 }
 ```